Home » Can Two Tortoises Live Together?

 Can Two Different Tortoise Species Live Together?

-It’s not advised that you pair different tortoise species together because of differences in aggressiveness and the risk of disease.
-Different tortoise species have bacteria that won’t harm them but can cause diseases in other species.
+Avoid pairing different tortoise species together due to aggression and disease risk.
+Different species have bacteria that won’t harm them but can cause diseases in others.

-It’s also risky to house different species together due to their physical differences.
-If the two tortoises are different sizes, the smaller one could get injured by the bigger one.
+Housing different species together is risky due to their physical differences.
+If the two tortoises are of various sizes, the smaller one could get injured by the bigger one.

 Different species have different shell hardiness.
-Even if you house two species considered docile, one could accidentally hurt the other because one has a softer shell.
+Even if you house two docile species, one could accidentally hurt the other because one has a more vulnerable shell.

-There’s little compatibility between different tortoise species.
-You may hear that pairing different species works as long as you match their aggression levels, but this works only with careful supervision.
+There’s little compatibility between different species.
+You may assume that putting them together will work if you match their aggression levels, but it’ll require constant supervision.

-To keep your tortoise happy, you must match their environment to what they’d have in the wild.
+To keep a tortoise happy, match their environment to what they’d have in the wild.
 If two tortoise species don’t naturally interact in the wild, keep them apart.

 How To Introduce Two Tortoises

-If you’d like to introduce a new tortoise to an existing tortoise, you need to keep them apart for at least 4 to 6 months before they interact to ensure that neither tortoise has a transmissible disease.
+If you want to introduce a new tortoise to an existing one, keep them apart for 4 to 6 months before they interact.
+This quarantine period ensures neither animal has parasites or a transmissible illness or disease.

-Allow them to interact in a new environment for a few minutes a day.
+Allow them to interact in a new environment for 10 to 15 minutes.
 Be ready to separate them if they start to fight, and never leave new tortoises alone unsupervised.

-After you slowly increase their time together, you can house them together if they haven’t shown signs of aggression after a week.
+You can house them together if they haven’t shown signs of aggression after about a week.

-If you house them in a tank that belonged to one tortoise, rearrange things so that the newer tortoise doesn’t feel like it’s imposing on another’s territory.
+If you house them in a tank that belonged to one tortoise, clean and rearrange things so the old tortoise doesn’t feel like its territory is being taken away.

-Creating a new environment for both pet tortoises allows them to choose their corners fairly.
-This is the best way to ensure two tortoises can live together, even if they can’t be friends.
+Creating a new environment for both pet tortoises allows them to start afresh.
+This is the most effective way to ensure two tortoises can live together, even if they’ll never be friends.